Fresno State Bulldogs football: Pat Hill era (1997–2011)

 Under Hill, Fresno State continued the advances it had made during the Sweeney era.
 Soon after returning to Fresno, Hill declared that his Bulldogs would play "anybody, anywhere, anytime."
 He recalled that this was the same blueprint Bobby Bowden followed in turning Florida State into a powerhouse.
 To that end, Hill's Bulldogs frequently played particularly difficult non-conference schedules against elite, highly ranked teams.
 The Bulldogs have also been the only BCS non-AQ conference school to record three consecutive bowl victories over schools from BCS conferences.

+In 1998, the Bulldogs, under Hill took on all comers and had a strong season led by WAC offensive player of the year Jaime Kimbrough.

-In 2001, the Bulldogs, under Hill and quarterback David Carr, began their season with several upsets of ranked teams.
+In 2001, the Bulldogs, and quarterback David Carr, began their season with several upsets of ranked teams.
 The Bulldogs opened the season in Boulder against the Colorado Buffaloes, leaving with a 24–22 win over the eventual Big 12 champions.
 The next game of the 2001 season was at home against the Oregon State Beavers, the team that Sports Illustrated had been picked as its preseason No. 1.
 In an electric game at Bulldog Stadium, the Bulldogs outplayed the Beavers in a 44–24 rout.
 Fresno State then headed to Madison to take on the Wisconsin Badgers, winners of the Sun Bowl over UCLA the previous year.
 The Bulldogs also topped the Badgers by a score of 32–20.
 These victories, followed by wins over Tulsa, Louisiana Tech, and Colorado State led the Bulldogs to a ranking of No. 8 in the polls, the highest for a mid-major team since(BYU was ranked No. 5 in 1996), and earned the Bulldogs a degree of prestige not usually afforded a mid-major program.
 This changed abruptly, however, when the Boise State Broncos and Hawaii Rainbows upset the Bulldogs in Fresno and Honolulu respectively to smash the Bulldogs' hopes of playing in a BCS bowl.
 The defeats led the team instead the Silicon Valley Classic against Michigan State, a game which was taken by the Spartans by a score of 44–35.
 Nonetheless, the impressive performances of the regular season earned Fresno State its first number one overall NFL draft choice in David Carr, picked first by the expansion Houston Texans.

 The 2002 squad, which had difficulty opening the season with a 1–3 record, finished strong to finish the regular season 8–5 and earning another bid to the Silicon Valley Classic against Georgia Tech.
 This resulted in a win for the Bulldogs, who beat the Yellow Jackets 30–21.